Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Materials and Methods

 \subsubsection{Synthetic Controls}

-The Generalized Synthetic Control (GSC) method \citep{Xu2017} is defined based on the relation between the studied outcome (e.g. NDVI, NBR or NDMI), the observed covariates (e.g. maximum temperature, daily accumulated precipitation, wind speed), and treatments (wildfires) in a functional form.
+The GSC method \citep{Xu2017} is defined based on the relation between the studied outcome (e.g. NDVI, NBR or NDMI), the observed covariates (e.g. maximum temperature, daily accumulated precipitation, solar radiation and accumulated dead fuel moisture), and treatments (wildfires) in a functional form.
 Following the notation of \citet{Xu2017}, let us define $Y_{it}$ as observation $i$ at time $t$ for outcome $Y$ so that

 where $Y_{it}$ is the observed spectral index of interest, $D_{it}$ is a binary variable indicating whether observation $i$ was burned before time period $t$, $\delta_{it}$ is the estimated effect for observations $i$ at time period $t$, $x_{it}'$ is a transposed matrix of observed covariates, $\beta$ is a vector of unknown parameters, $f_t$ is a vector of unobserved common factors, $\lambda_i'$ is a transposed vector of unknown factor loadings and $\epsilon_{it}$ is a matrix containing the error terms.